 Want to buy a home, but worried about the upfront costs?
 You’re not alone.
-According to the National Association of Realtors, the largest obstacle first-time homebuyers face is saving up a down payment.
+According to the National Association of Realtors, the largest obstacle first-time homebuyers face is saving for a down payment.

 That being said, you may not need to save as much for a new home as you think.
 The reality is that there are plenty of loan options available with relatively low down payment requirements – and some options that require no down payment at all.